ssedinnn/IT-Home-Lab/Lab 07 - Deploying Network Drives with Group Policy/README.md

 - I learned how centralized drive deployment can reduce the need for administrators to manually configure shared resources on individual computers.

 ## **Next Steps**

+In the next lab, I will expand my understanding of the networking services that support the Active Directory environment by focusing on **DNS administration and troubleshooting**.
+I will explore the existing DNS configuration for the `lab.local` domain, create and test DNS records, configure forward and reverse name resolution, and use tools such as `nslookup` and `ping` to verify DNS functionality from the Windows 11 client.
+I will also simulate a DNS configuration problem and practice identifying, troubleshooting, and correcting the issue to gain more experience with common network troubleshooting techniques.